NenoPr/AI_Study_Buddy/README.md

 ## Summary

 Studdybuddy is a Chatgpt powered notes manager where you can organise and keep your study notes with the help of AI.
-You can use AI to summarzie your notes, make quizzes out of them or generally just ask it questions.
+You can use AI to summarzie your notes, make quizzes or ask it questions and make notes out of responses.

 ## Usage